25+ Foods That Are Gray

 Mackerels are one of the most popular types of fish found in temperate and tropical areas.
 They are gray with vertical stripes on their backs and fork-like tails.

 These fish are found on the oceanic stretch of the Pacific and Atlantic oceans.
-They live near the water surface and draw close to the shore during spring.
+They live near the water’s surface and draw near the shore during spring.

-Mackerels are good protein sources and readily available.
-They are also abundant in essential fatty acids which help maintain beautiful skin.
-However, you should eat them fresh out of the water because they rot easily, and it’s difficult to keep them fresh for long.
+Mackerels are good protein sources and are readily available.
+They are also abundant in essential fatty acids, which help maintain beautiful skin.
+However, you should eat them fresh out of the water because they rot easily, and it’s challenging to keep them fresh for long.

 17. Milk Chocolate Gems